Bedroom 1Zip and link

 - Logs for the wood-burner

-Welcome to Little Woon, the ultimate piece of paradise for couples looking to escape on a get-away-from-it-all break.
+Little Woon is the ultimate piece of paradise for couples looking to escape on a get-away-from-it-all break.

-Open the sliding doors to reveal the delightful bedroom, with its sumptious super king-size bed! (this can also be made up as twin beds)
+This delightful bedroom has a sumptuous super king-size bed!
+(This can also be made up as twin beds).

 A delightful oil painting, by local artist Lizzie Bridges, above the dining-area.

 Lovely spots to sink into everywhere you look!